 Why We Love National Hug Your Cat Day

-Since our pets are always around, it can be easy to take them for granted.
-While friends come and go, cats will always be there, demonstrating unconditional love and affection (even though you'd never know it from their demeanor).
+While friends come and go, cats will always be there, demonstrating unconditional love and affection (though they often try to hide it).
 Hug Your Cat Day reminds us all to give our kitties a little TLC to thank them for their friendship and loyalty.
-So give your kitty some Class-A snuggles—if they don't like being touched, a new scratching post will do just fine.
+So give your kitty some snuggles — if they don't like being touched, a new scratching post will do just fine.

 Did your coworker just invite you to a happy hour you really don't want to attend?
 Trying to get out of an awkward Tinder date?
-You can't attend, because you're celebrating your favorite holiday of the year!
+Not a big deal.
 Stay home, put your feet up and hang with your very best friend in the world.

-We know you've showed everyone who has eyes a multitude of pictures of your feline friend.
-They've most likely asked you to stop—if they haven't, they're very polite, and you should hold them close.
+We know you've showed off countless pictures of your feline friend.
+Friends may have even asked you to slow down; if they haven't, they're very polite, and you should hold them close.
 But today's practically a mandate to show the world another picture of your baby.
 Whether you post it on Instagram or email it to your mom, go wild.